Rjfmade/Email-Network-Analysis/README.md

 #### data /

-initial --> We find the intitial edge list output --> we could find the excel file with the main stats extracted from the network
+initial --> We find the intitial edge list output --> we could find the excel file with the main stats extracted from the network.

 #### image /

-here we could find the different representations to better understand the data
+here we could find the different representations to better understand the data.

 #### jupyter-notebook /
 Email_Network_and_Stats --> We create the Graph and extract the main stats.
 As network processing involves intensive use of resources we will only have to do this process once.
 If we had more nodes and edges the processing power for retrieving stats like the RandomWalk increase exponentially.